infobloxopen/atlas-app-toolkit/README.md

 - REST API is presented by a separate service (gRPC Gateway) that serves as a reverse-proxy and forwards incoming HTTP requests to gRPC services

+### Initializing your Application

+To get started with the toolkit, check out the [Atlas CLI](https://github.com/infobloxopen/atlas-cli) repository.
+The Atlas CLI's "bootstrap command" can generate new applications that make use of the toolkit.
+For Atlas newcomers, this is a great way to get up-to-speed with toolkit best practices.

 ### Plugins

 API Toolkit is not a framework it is a set of plugins for Google Protocol Buffer compiler.